FredAtLandMetrics/corrigible/README.md

 automated deployment requirements.
 There was a fair bit of existing ansible playbook code already in use, but it was fragile and fixes rarely made it to every codebase to which it should have been applied.

-After much discussion with a coworker about our particular set of requirements, I scratched out a design for corrigible that addressed our needs without sacrificing ansible's simplicity (which we both agreed was priority #1).
+After much discussion with a coworker about our particular set of requirements, I scratched out a design that addressed our needs without sacrificing ansible's simplicity (which we both agreed was priority #1).

+The result is **corrigible**, which let us develop a library of re-usable snippets and structured collections thereof that gave us the ability:
+* to apply fixes across all targets at once
+* to keep the existing playbook code
+* to develop best-practices and guidelines that helped us add directives without disrupting surrounding playbook code
+* to create automated deployment code for new projects much more quickly

 Before You Begin
 ================